-- Leadership responsibilities within the firm
+- / Leadership responsibilities within the firm

-- Relevant ethical requirements
+- / Relevant ethical requirements

 - Acceptance and continuance of client relationships and specific engagements

-- Human resources
+- / Human resources

-- Engagement performance and training
+- / Engagement performance and training

-- Monitoring
+- / Monitoring

 All HLB firm applications are asked to complete the Quality of Practice Questionnaire, which are reviewed by the Chair of the ITC, as part of the overall HLB due diligence process.
 Current HLB firms must complete the Tax Practice Standards questionnaire at each cycle and provide necessary evidence of implementation of related policies.
+The 2023 cycle includes follow up on prior year cycle for implementation on improved standards of care by members.

 Additional oversight is then conducted by the ITC on selected HLB firms every year, to determine if such firms meet the six pillars of quality.
 One tax partner is identified within each individual HLB firm and is accountable for assuring that quality standards are met, in line with the HLB's tax quality control system.